-7 Things To Stop Doing Immediately If You Have Fine Hair
+7 Mistakes To Stop Making If You Have Fine Hair

-Here are 7 major mistakes to avoid if you have fine hair.
+Here are 7 major mistakes to stop making if you have fine hair.

 Mistake #1: Using too much product

-You’ve been hoodwinked into thinking that fine hair needs all the product to lift it up.
-Gels, mousses, sprays, and balms—they’re secretly weighing your strands down even more.
-Those roots don’t stand a chance.
-Fact: This is the number one mistake fine-haired ladies make.
+You might have been hoodwinked in the past into thinking that fine hair needs all the product to lift it up.
+Gels, mousses, sprays, and balms—with careful and minimal use, they can work wonders.
+Apply too much or too many products, they can also secretly weigh your strands down even more.
+Those roots don't stand a chance.
+This is one of the main mistakes fine-haired folks make.

 Mistake #2: Getting the wrong haircut

 The answer to so many hair woes is simple: get more layers.
-If you have skimpy strands, this might actually be the basis of said woes.
+If you have fine strands, this can help a little or hurt a lot, depending on the amount you ask for.
 Too many layers will make your hair appear even more lacking in body and volume.
-Instead go with volume-enhancing styles like blunt ends, full bangs, and short lengths.
+Instead, go with volume-enhancing styles like blunt ends, full bangs, and short lengths.

-The only exception is the rare case of someone with fine hair—but a ton of it.
+The only exception is the rare case of someone with fine hair, but a ton of it.
 If you have thick hair made up of densely packed fine strands, well-placed (read: not too many) long layers will give dimension and volume to your cut.
+Here are some of our favorite haircuts for fine hair.
+And thin hair.

 Mistake #3: Using too much conditioner

 This sly, slippery little bugger has been right under your nose the whole time.
-Same song and dance: Fine hair doesn’t need to be weighed down, and using too much conditioner in the shower (much like using too much product when styling) is going to add unwanted weight to your strands and drag them down to Flat Town.
-Instead use a tiny amount on the section of hair from midway down to your ends.
-Do not go near those roots!
+Fine hair doesn't need to be weighed down, and using too much conditioner in the shower (much like using too much product when styling) is going to add unwanted weight to your strands and drag them down.
+Instead use a tiny amount on the section of hair from midway down to your ends without going near the roots.

-The sweet spot for fine or thin hair is shoulder length or shorter, hands down.
+As we mature, it's tempting to cling onto the long hair we sported in our youth.
+However, the sweetest spot for fine or thin hair is shoulder-length or shorter, no matter your age.
 It removes enough weight to give your mane a boost of fullness and bounce, and it makes it much easier to add volume to the roots.
-When fine strands get too long (especially when paired with too many layers), they can tend to look stringy, ratty, or lifeless.
+When fine strands are very long (especially when paired with too many layers), they can look lifeless.
 Keep the ends blunt to feign even more thickness.
+Here are the cutest one-length haircuts to try now.

-Let’s get to the root of the problem, shall we?
-The roots!
 In order to maximize your volume potential and stimulate new hair growth, you should invest in a clarifying shampoo or scalp scrub.
-These are designed to remove product buildup (see #1) and exfoliate your hair follicles.
+These are designed to remove product buildup and exfoliate your hair follicles.

 Mistake #6: Using the wrong blow-drying technique